Where did you get that Fresno T-shirt? How to find locally themed products

 What: Pillows for $25 feature the sign on Van Ness Avenue on the southern edge of the city that says “Fresno: The best little city in the USA.”
 He also sells pillows that have the “Clovis: Gateway to the Sierras” sign.
 He customizes sketchbooks, $10 and magnets, $4, with Fresno landmarks like Warnors Theatre and Mom’s Burgers.
 He also does custom orders of any favorite Fresno scene.

-Where to buy: The Art Shop, which sells art inside The Vintage Market at 601, 601 W. Shaw Ave., and at the Feb.
-18 fundraiser for the Arthouse at Tioga-Sequoia Brewing Co., 745 Fulton St. 5 p.m. to 11 p.m.
-Also find him on www.etsy.com/shop/casualglitz.
+Where to buy: The Art Shop, which sells art inside The Vintage Market at 601 W. Shaw Ave., and at the 5 to 11 p.m.
+Saturday, Feb.
+18, fundraiser for the Arthouse at Tioga-Sequoia Brewing Co., 745 Fulton St. Also find him on www.etsy.com/shop/casualglitz.

 Bethany Clough: 559-441-6431, @BethanyClough